-- For the purposes of impartiality during the judging process for the Black Bayou Composition Award, please do not include your name on your score when submitting.
+- For the purposes of impartiality during the judging process for the Black Bayou Composition Award, do not include your name on your score when submitting.

 Two works will be selected to be choreographed by professional choreographers.
 If you wish your submission to be considered, indicate this in the appropriate box on the application.